CiteSeerX: CiteSeerX

 CiteSeerX replaced CiteSeer and all queries to CiteSeer were redirected.
-CiteSeerX is a public search engine and digital library and repository for scientific and academic papers primarily with a focus on computer and information science.
+CiteSeerX is a public search engine and digital library and repository for scientific and academic papers, primarily with a focus on computer and information science.
 However, recently CiteSeerX has been expanding into other scholarly domains such as economics, physics and others.
 Released in 2008, it was loosely based on the previous CiteSeer search engine and digital library and is built with a new open source infrastructure, SeerSuite, and new algorithms and their implementations.
-It was developed by researchers Dr. Isaac Councill and Dr. C. Lee Giles at the College of Information Sciences and Technology, Pennsylvania State University.
+It was developed by researchers Isaac Councill and C. Lee Giles at the College of Information Sciences and Technology, Pennsylvania State University.
 It continues to support the goals outlined by CiteSeer to actively crawl and harvest academic and scientific documents on the public web and to use a citation inquiry by citations and ranking of documents by the impact of citations.
 Currently, Lee Giles, Prasenjit Mitra, Susan Gauch, Min-Yen Kan, Pradeep Teregowda, Juan Pablo Fernández Ramírez, Pucktada Treeratpituk, Jian Wu, Douglas Jordan, Steve Carman, Jack Carroll, Jim Jansen, and Shuyi Zheng are or have been actively involved in its development.
 Recently, a table search feature was introduced.
 It has been funded by the National Science Foundation, NASA, and Microsoft Research.

-CiteSeerX continues to be rated as one of the world's top repositories and was rated number 1 in July 2010.
+CiteSeerX continues to be rated as one of the world's top repositories, and was rated number 1 in July 2010.
 It currently has over 6 million documents with nearly 6 million unique authors and 120 million citations.

 CiteSeerX also shares its software, data, databases and metadata with other researchers, currently by Amazon S3 and by rsync.
-Its new modular open source architecture and software (available previously on SourceForge but now on GitHub) is built on Apache Solr and other Apache and open source tools which allows it to be a testbed for new algorithms in document harvesting, ranking, indexing, and information extraction.
+Its new modular open source architecture and software (available previously on SourceForge but now on GitHub) is built on Apache Solr and other Apache and open source tools, which allows it to be a testbed for new algorithms in document harvesting, ranking, indexing, and information extraction.

 CiteSeerX caches some PDF files that it has scanned.
-As such, each page include a DMCA link which can be used to report copyright violations.
+As such, each page includes a DMCA link which can be used to report copyright violations.